nitinanarwal/Quantum-Rhapsody-Chaos-in-Harmony-/README.md

 Quantum marvels, a playful crew,

-Acting random, but oh so true.
+Acting random, but oh so true

 Errors and hiccups, their favourite blend,

-In the quantum world, chaos is their friend.
+In the quantum world, chaos is their friend

 &nbsp;
 *[ Quantum Marvel, Unpredictable Charm]*